adrelanos/aeternity-wiki/Keeping-your-Cryptocurrency--Safe-&-Secure.md

 #### Software Wallets

-Local Wallets are installed on your computer or mobile device/smart-phone and provide the user with complete control over the wallet.
+Local wallets are installed on your computer or mobile device/smart-phone and provide the user with complete control over the wallet.
 They also enable the user to create a wallet address for sending and receiving digital currency.
 The main benefit of using a local wallet